Our Mission Statement answers the question, “why do we exist?”

 Our Vision Statement answers the question, “what will the future look like when we fulfill our mission?”

-We are a community committed to Being transformed by The Spirit, empowering us to Practise The Way of Jesus, Together in Redmond.
-We do this by being with Jesus, becoming like Jesus, and doing what Jesus did.
+We are a community committed to being transformed by The Spirit, empowering us to practice the way of Jesus, together in Redmond.
 We gather on Sundays and scatter throughout the city in large and small communities, seeking renewal in our city.

 Atoning work of Christ